flatpak/flatpak-docs/docs/electron.rst

 Then you can run the build::

-  $ flatpak-builder build org.flathub.electron-sample-app.yml --install
+  $ flatpak-builder build org.flathub.electron-sample-app.yml --install --force-clean --user

 Finally, the application can be run with::